python-pillow/grant-proposal2/README.rst

 Grant objective
 ---------------

-To fund, in advance, the renewal of python-pillow.org for the maximum length of time allowed by the registrar.
+To fund, in advance, renewal of python-pillow.org for the maximum amount of time allowed by the registrar.

 Grant size
 ----------

-$91.44 USD total
+$91.44 USD total, based on registrar's shopping cart total:

 .. image:: screenshot.png